puppetlabs/puppet-docs/source/puppet/5.5/type.md

 <h4 id="file-attribute-validate_replacement">validate_replacement</h4>

 The replacement string in a `validate_cmd` that will be replaced with an input file name.

-Defaults to: `%`
+Default: `%`

 ([↑ Back to file attributes](#file-attributes))

 <h3 id="file-providers">Providers</h3>